boralyl/threegodsbrewing/_recipes/golden-fruited-sour.md

 an American Blonde Ale with Belgian and Lambic Blend yeast.
 It's very simple and works well to showcase fruit.

+Typically this beer is aged for a year, than an additional 3 months on fruit before being bottled and conditioned.

 **Name**: Golden Fruited Sour<br />
 **Style**: Blonde Ale (18A)<br />
 **Type**: All Grain